untillnesss/filament/docs/09-upgrade-guide.md

 ## New requirements

 - Tailwind CSS v4.0+, if you are currently using Tailwind CSS v3.0 with Filament.
 This does not apply if you are just using a Filament panel without a custom theme CSS file.
+- Filament no longer requires `doctrine/dbal`, but if your application still does, and you do not have it installed directly, you should add it to your `composer.json` file.

 ## Upgrading automatically